Setting a Table Like a Designer

 Guidelines for centerpieces

-A designer’s job is to make the best use of a given space, make it comfortable for everyone who uses the space and to make it beautiful.
+A designer’s job is to make the best use of a given space, make it comfortable for everyone who uses the space and make it beautiful.
 These are the same concepts employed when setting a beautiful table.
 Make it useful, make it comfortable and make it beautiful.